jaseknighter/splnkr/README.md

 *important note*: if *play mode* is set to `all cuts`, all *rate* settings must either be positive or negative.

 ### scales, notes, and tempo
-options are provided here to set scale mode, root note, sequencer meter, and sequencer divisions
+set scale mode, root note, meter, and divisions

 ### audio routing
 unline most other norn's scripts, the *splnkr* script changes how audio is internally routed. this was done so that softcut audio can be processed by SuperCollider which isn't the case with the default routing configuration.
 Three routing options are provided in the params menu: